 This is the third fatal crash for EagleMed in Oklahoma since 2010.
 The company’s accreditation was placed on hold following this crash.

 “We did not have a concern with EagleMed prior to the incident,” Wharton said.

 “You’re probably going to see the FAA accelerating its interest in understanding whether there’s some operating deficiencies at EagleMed that need immediate attention,” Slack said.

 A benefit dinner and auction for the flight nurse, Tosha Whitmire, is being held Sunday at the Coleman Community building from 11 a.m. to 3 p.m.

-Link to story with video.
+Link to archive of story with video.